Neutron source: High-energy particle accelerators

 A spallation source is a high-flux source in which protons that have been accelerated to high energies hit a target, prompting emission of neutrons.
 The world's strongest neutron sources tend to be spallation based as high flux fission reactors have an upper bound of neutrons produced.
 As of 2022, the most powerful neutron source in the world is the Spallation Neutron Source in Oak Ridge, Tennessee, with the European Spallation Source in Lund, Sweden under construction to become the world's strongest intermediate duration pulsed neutron source.

 Subcritical nuclear fission reactors are proposed to use spallation neutron sources and can be used both for nuclear transmutation (e.g. production of medical radionuclides or synthesis of precious metals) and for power generation as the energy required to produce one spallation neutron (~30 MeV at current technology levels) is almost an order of magnitude lower than the energy released by fission (~200 MeV for most fissile actinides).

+Laser-driven neutron sources are further another emerging technology that uses ultra-intense laser pulses to produce neutrons through secondary nuclear reactions.
+When high-power lasers interact with dense targets, they generate high-energy particles such as protons or deuterons, which can then collide with a secondary material, inducing neutron emission.
+These sources are compact compared to traditional spallation or reactor-based facilities and provide unique capabilities, including ultra-short neutron bursts and high brilliance.

 Neutron flux

 For most applications, higher neutron flux is better (since it reduces the time needed to do the experiment, acquire the image, etc.).
 Amateur fusion devices, like a fusor, generate only about 300 000 neutrons per second.
-Commercial fusor devices can generate on the order of 109 neutrons per second, hence a usable flux of less than 105 n/(cm² s).
+Commercial fusor devices can generate on the order of 109 neutrons per second, hence a usable flux of less than 105 n/(cm2 s).
 Large neutron beams around the world achieve much greater flux.
-Reactor-based sources now produce 1015 n/(cm² s), and spallation sources generate > 1017 n/(cm² s).
+Reactor-based sources now produce 1015 n/(cm2 s), and spallation sources generate > 1017 n/(cm2 s).